 - Use a country code: When calling abroad, enter the country code before the phone number.
 For example, for the United Kingdom, enter +44, followed by the phone number.

-- Add a service address: Make sure to add a service address when you are assigned a Google Voice number.
+- Add a service address: Make sure to add a service address when assigned a Google Voice number.
 Remember, you can’t make calls without a service address.

 - Use your carrier minutes: If your internet connection is unstable, Google Voice lets you use the minutes from your phone plan.

-- Pin the Google Voice tab in your browser: If you’re using Google Voice on your desktop, pin voice.google.com in your Chrome browser so you can still receive calls even when working on other tabs.
+- Pin the Google Voice tab in your browser: If you’re using Google Voice on your desktop, pin voice.google.com in your Chrome browser to continue receiving calls even when working on other tabs.

 - Link phone numbers: You can link up to six phone numbers to forward calls to if you don’t want to answer using Google Voice.